 An essential component of managing your money is filing your income tax returns.
 The actions you can take to file your income tax returns are as follows:

-- Using the proper form to compile and double-check your tax return.
+- Use the proper form to compile and double-check your tax return.
 Provide all pertinent information, including your name, address, income, deductions, and amount of tax due.
 Use your Aadhar card, bank account, or net banking to validate your tax return.

 - File your tax return: File your tax return by mailing a hard copy to the specified office or by uploading it to the Income Tax Department’s website.